-If your job is putting your mental or physical health at risk, if you truly hate what you’re doing and the job isn’t a necessary step to reaching your dream career, if you’re a complete mismatch with the company culture, or if the company is financially unstable, start looking for a new job immediately.
+If your job is putting your mental or physical health at risk, if you truly hate what you're doing and the job isn't a necessary step to reaching your dream career, if you're a complete mismatch with the company culture, or if the company is financially unstable, start looking for another job immediately.

 Will you be labeled as a job hopper?